 Are you still not sure whether you should buy an e-bike or not?
 Are you still looking over the cost-effectiveness of these new bikes?
-Have you still not decided whether investing this hefty amount (how much does it cost to own an electric bike? find out in this post) in a bike would prove to be fruitful or not?
-In this article, we will talk about how fast do e-bikes lose value, which means – how fast to they depreciate.
+Have you still not decided whether investing this hefty amount in an e-bike would prove to be fruitful or not?
+In this article, we will talk about how fast do e-bikes lose value, which means – how fast they depreciate.

 One important aspect of buying an electric bike is to know its depreciation rate.
 This will help to understand what this e-bike will be worth over the years.
 Let us walk you through the depreciation rate and value of various e-bikes, shall we?

-Just to remind you that depreciation rate is the value of an asset lost over the years.
+Just to remind you the depreciation rate is the value of an asset lost over the years.
 The easiest method to calculate depreciation is the straight-line method.
-Normally, the original or purchase value of an e-bike is divided for seven years.
+Normally, the original or purchase value of an e-bike is divided into seven years.

 How fast do e-bikes depreciate?